VilleMantyla/rbc/README.md

 - (speudo) random lines
 - Sierpinski triangle

-*Rbc is an acronym for random background color.*
+*Rbc is an acronym for Random Background Color.*